stratosphereips/StratosphereLinuxIPS/docs/exporting.md

 By default Slips imports alerts every 1 day, you can change this by changing the ```receive_delay``` value in ```slips.conf```

 Slips logs all alerts to ```output/alerts.json``` in [CESNET's IDEA0 format](https://idea.cesnet.cz/en/index) by default.

+Refer to the [Detection modules section of the docs](https://stratospherelinuxips.readthedocs.io/en/develop/detection_modules.html#cesnet-sharing-module) for detailed instructions on how CESNET importing.

 ## Logstash